gggneo/Python-tensorflow-oneDNN/README.md

 Model Selection: Choose a deep neural network model architecture that is suitable for the classification task, such as a Convolutional Neural Network (CNN).

 Model Training: Use OneDNN to train the model on the preprocessed dataset.
-Using Python and TensorFlow.
+Using Python and the Intel® oneAPI AI Analytics Toolkit to train a machine learning model on a preprocessed dataset using the oneDNN library.